Space Transportation System: Earth-to-orbit shuttle

+The system was supposed to include a "space shuttle", sometimes also referred to as an "Earth-to-orbit shuttle", for ferrying crew and supplies to Low Earth Orbit.
+Larger payloads like nuclear tugs or space station modules would be transported by an upgraded version of the Saturn V rocket, specializing the "shuttle" to relatively low-mass, high-frequency payloads like crew rotations, liquid hydrogen fuel, and liquid oxygen oxidizer.
+This vehicle is arguably the only one that was realized with the Space Shuttle, albeit significantly scaled back in nearly all aspects, and for most of its operational life left lacking the infrastructure it was supposed to support.

 Space tug

 The MSFC space tug was designed to handle a number of missions including satellite repair, transfer to geosynchronous orbit, and as the name implies, towing payloads to the nuclear shuttle.
 Its modular design was centered around a cylindrical propulsion module, with an attachable crew module, cargo module, and lunar landing legs to convert it to a lunar orbit-to-surface shuttle.
+It was supposed to use liquid hydrogen and oxygen as its fuel and oxidizer, carried into orbit by the Earth-to-orbit shuttle.